-In this article, we will look at the benefits of Plank exercise, and the muscles worked when doing Planks.
-I will also include instructions for the proper way to do the Plank exercise and some Plank variations.
+In this article, we will look at the benefits of Plank exercise, and the muscles Planks work.
+I will also include instructions for the proper way to do the exercise and some Plank variations.

 Planks are renowned for being one of the most effective ab exercises you can do.